Skip to main content

 Following the procedure, patients typically experience a little soreness at the site.
 But you shouldn’t have to wait long for results.
 Typically, the pathology results come back within around 24 hours.
 So, if you have a biopsy in late morning, your results should come back by the following afternoon.

-Then, your radiologist will call with the biopsy results, to check-in on healing and outline next steps.
+Then, your patient navigator or radiologist will call with the biopsy results, to check-in on healing and outline next steps.
 Less than two percent of patients experience any complications (which might be an infection of hematoma); most are just anxious to have a diagnosis.

-Your biopsy results should fall into one of three categories: benign, cancer, or discordant.
+Your biopsy results should fall into one of three categories: benign, benign but high risk, cancer, or discordant.

 For benign results, Radiologist will most likely recommend that you return to your normal yearly screening mammogram schedule but could alternately recommend a short term 6-month mammogram follow up.

 Because early detection is key for breast cancer survival, scheduling regular screenings and quick follow-up can put you on track for treatment.
-Schedule an appointment today for a mammogram.
+Schedule your mammogram appointment today by calling 515.875.9740.